28 Mar The World Wide Web

 We all connect to the Internet and browse through thousand and thousand of website every day.
 But not all of us know how it actually works or what is it exactly.
 Most people refer to the Internet and the World Wide Web (WWW) as the same thing; however, they are not.
 Let’s make the distinction between the two.

 The Internet is a planetary network system of different computers or networks that are interconnected through the Internet Protocol Suite or commonly known as TCP/IP.
-This vast system thus becomes a huge network of networks that servers billions of users the world wide weband organizations along the world.
+This vast system thus becomes a huge network of networks that servers billions of users and organizations along the world.
 This huge global network known as the Internet carries and provides a huge array of resources and services.
 Some of these services can be your electronic mail.
 But the most used service provided by the Internet is the World Wide Web.
 So the WWW sits on the Internet as a service.
 It works as array of linked hypertext documents that can consists on images, text, multimedia, etc.

 Let’s now focus on the WWW and let me go through some history.
 The WWW was proposed by English engineer Tim Berners-Lee in 1989 and refined later in 1990.
 With the help of other scientists, the proposal suggested a WWW as a group of hypertext documents that could be accessed at will by users.